-The Council has provided for contingencies and these are laid out in Note 38.
+This Council has provided for contingencies and these are laid out in Note 38.

-There are no material income or expenditure items to disclose in 2018/19.
-Note 5 to the 2018/19 accounts confirms that there have been no material events after the Balance Sheet date.
+There are no material income or expenditure items to disclose in 2018/19, note 5 confirms that there have been no material events after the balance sheet date.
 The provisions made in 2018/19 are laid out in Note 20.